Quick audit finder

 Certified financial statements on income and expenditure are required for private schools – whether the report is for the School Board, the Department of Education or the Catholic Education Office.

-Conducting a great many such audits every year, the Auditing team at Francis A Jones has developed a powerful and efficient approach to school audits, and is highly regarded by the various educational bodies.
+Conducting many such audits every year, the Auditing team at Francis A Jones has developed a powerful and efficient approach to school audits, and is highly regarded by the various educational bodies.

 The Auditing team has a great depth of experience in all facets of school auditing procedures and requirements for all kinds of schools, including: